titpetric/microservice/articles/2019-12-03-introduction-to-protobuf-grpc.md

 We won't create the GRPC server just yet, but we'll keep this codegen option enabled for the future.
 As we already discussed, GRPC is a great framework to have when we have clients that can speak it natively.
-It's not great for the browser or the javascript console, but using the proto files to generate the clients for Android/iPhone apps is a valid use case.
+It's not great for the browser or the javascript console (am I wrong?), and it's definitely not great for debugging/sniffing traffic, but using the proto files to generate the clients for Android/iPhone apps is a valid use case.
+GRPC has wider code generation support than Twirp and is a better option if you want to cover a larger ecosystem.